 Tongue Tie Revision for Speech Development

-Sometimes, a child is diagnosed with a tongue tie through the process of speech therapy.
+Sometimes, doctors diagnose a child with a tongue tie through speech therapy.
 Tongue tie revision can allow your older child to receive a greater benefit from speech therapy and develop normal speech patterns.
-When a laser frenectomy is performed on an older child, we will use a local anesthetic to numb the area and keep your child comfortable during the procedure.
+When we perform a laser frenectomy on an older child, we will use a local anesthetic to numb the area and keep your child comfortable during the procedure.

 Similar to the process for a young baby, we will perform the treatment in a private room where you can accompany your child.
 After the revision, you must follow up with your speech/language pathologist to support speech development and ensure a successful outcome.